Task-Based Garage Lighting: UFO vs. Linear vs. Hex

 Matching the Light to the Work: A Pro's Guide to Garage Lighting

 The quality of your work is directly tied to the quality of your light.
-In a garage or workshop, poor lighting leads to mistakes, eye strain, and unsafe conditions.
+In a garage or workshop, poor lighting can lead to mistakes, eye strain, and unsafe conditions.
 I’ve seen countless workshops where a single, dim bulb hangs in the center of the room, casting shadows over every critical surface.
 The solution isn't just more light, but the right kind of light, delivered by the right fixture.
-Different tasks—from automotive detailing to woodworking—have vastly different illumination requirements.
+Different tasks—from automotive detailing to woodworking—have different illumination needs.

-This guide provides a definitive comparison of the three most effective fixture types for modern workshops: UFO high bays, linear fixtures, and modular hexagon grids.
-We will move beyond simple specifications and into practical application, helping you build a lighting plan that matches your specific workflow.
-We'll analyze how ceiling height, task sensitivity, and desired light quality dictate the ideal choice, ensuring your next project is seen in the best possible light.
+This guide provides a practical comparison of three highly effective fixture types for modern workshops: UFO high bays, linear fixtures, and modular hexagon grids.
+We’ll move beyond simple specifications and into real-world application, helping you build a lighting plan that matches your specific workflow.
+We’ll look at how ceiling height, task sensitivity, and desired light quality influence your choice, so you can cut shadows, reduce eye strain, and work more safely.

 The Foundation: Core Metrics of Workshop Lighting